Web-Media-Foundation/infrastructure/packages/documents/docs/ap-core/ap0006-hooks-animation.md

 > the event, the attached function will be executed only once in a given time
 > interval.

-The useThrottle hook implements a throttle function with Recative AP's player lifecycle binding.
+The useThrottle hook implements a throttle function with Web Media Foundation AP's player lifecycle binding.

 Say, we want to limit function call to 12 fps: